Cisco-Talos/clamav-documentation/src/manual/Installing/Community-projects.md

 ### ClamTK | ClamAV

 ClamTk is a GUI front-end for ClamAV using gtk2-perl.
 It is designed to be an easy-to-use, on-demand scanner for Linux systems.
-ClamTk has been ported to Fedora, Debian, RedHat, openSUSE, ALT Linux, Ubuntu, CentOS, Gentoo, Archlinux, Mandriva, PCLinuxOS, FreeBSD, and others.
+ClamTk has been ported to Fedora, Debian, AlmaLinux, openSUSE, ALT Linux, Ubuntu, Gentoo, Archlinux, Mandriva, PCLinuxOS, FreeBSD, and others.

 [Get ClamTK](https://github.com/dave-theunsub/clamtk)